Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 2008: Baena filed for divorce

-June 19, 2009: Emergency landing of private jet
+June 19, 2009: Private jet made emergency landing

-On June 19, 2009, Arnold Schwarzenegger's private jet made an emergency landing at Van Nuys Airport after the pilot reported smoke coming from the cockpit; no one was harmed.
+On June 19, 2009, Arnold Schwarzenegger's private jet made an emergency landing at Van Nuys Airport after the pilot reported smoke coming from the cockpit.
+No one was harmed.

-February 12, 2010: Vancouver Olympic Torch Relay
+February 12, 2010: Vancouver Olympic Torch Relay Participation

 On February 12, 2010, Arnold Schwarzenegger participated in the Vancouver Olympic Torch relay, handing off the flame to Sebastian Coe.